people in discussion UN001

 3. Incorporate objective data: Judging future leadership potential is hard because it is often confounded with information and perceptions about past performance.
 Human error creates bias and noise in the hiring process, making it hard to select the best candidates for the future.
 Incorporate objectivity into your managerial hiring process by leveraging technology and assessments to keep your instincts from getting in the way of making a good hire.
 Make sure the tools you select measure competencies aligned with your leadership model and context.
 This will also increase the diversity of your leadership pipeline by reducing human bias and measuring all candidates by the same standard.

 4. Keep it structured: We know that managers must be good with people, and this makes it easy to make hiring decisions based on good rapport rather than leadership skill or potential.
 However, connecting quickly and good first impressions are not synonymous with the ability to build trust-based relationships with direct reports.
-Using the same structured interview and standardized process with every candidate helps remove bias and maximize the likelihood of choosing the best future leader for the team.
+Using the same structured interview and standardized process with every candidate helps reduce bias and maximize the likelihood of choosing the best future leader for the team.

 5. Gather multiple perspectives: Often managerial candidates interview with HR, the hiring manager, and potentially the next-level leader.
 Incorporate a panel interview including the applicant’s potential direct reports to give the team a voice and gather more information about the candidate’s leadership style.
 This can sometimes be challenging with internal applicants but is well worth it where feasible.
 Also, consider adding in one or more interviews with leaders in cross-functional departments to gather feedback from other stakeholders.